New York Jets Analysis & News

 2021 Jets Super Bowl Odds

-Despite these improvements, bookmakers are not thinking that 2021 will be the Jets’ year to win their second Super Bowl ever.
-At the beginning of the NFL season, DraftKings set the Jets odds of winning the 2021 Super Bowl at +8000.
-For those new to sports betting in New York, this means the odds of the Jets winning the Super Bowl are just slightly high of abysmal.
+Oddsmakers began the season with low expectations for the Jets, and they have been proven correct.
+At the beginning of the season, DraftKings set the Jets’ odds of winning the 2021 Super Bowl at +8000.
+After the 1-3 start, those odds have dropped to +100,000.
+For those new to sports betting in New York, this means the odds of the Jets winning the Super Bowl are just slightly higher than abysmal.